yassato/AraHerbNeighborGen/simulation/README.md

 R script for numerical examples of the Ising model and phenotype functions.

 - Ara250kRegMap\_chr12\_MAF10.rds
 Binary format R dataset (.rds) neccesary for simulations.

+- pve.rds
+An output file of the PVE simulation.

+- pK.rds
+An output file of the GWAS simulation without $\mathbf{K}_2$.

+- slopes.rds
+An output file for the slope analysis of simulated QQ plots.